omnivector-solutions/jobbergate/jobbergate-docs/docs/source/elements/apps/cli.md

 # Jobbergate CLI Overview

-The primary purpose of the [Jobbergate CLI](https://github.com/omnivector-solutions/jobbergate/jobbergate-cli) is to provide interactive access to the features of Jobbergate API via a command-line interface.
+The [Jobbergate CLI](https://github.com/omnivector-solutions/jobbergate/jobbergate-cli) offers an interactive gateway to the functionalities of the Jobbergate API's.
+Users can utilize the CLI to manage resources and execute various tasks.

-There are two primary modes used:
+The CLI operates under two primary modes:

-* Creating resources
-* Viewing resources

-For creating resources, the CLI provides `create` subcommands for each resource that allow the user to create new instances.
-The Application resource is created by uploading files along with some metadata about the application.
-The Job Script resources are created in the CLI by rendering templates in the Application resource into new Job Script instances.
-The Job Submission resources are created by submitting a Job Script to a connected Slurm Cluster.
+ - **Resource Creation**: The CLI introduces `create` subcommands for every resource, allowing users to establish new instances.

-For viewing resoruces, the CLI provides `list` and `get-one` subcommands for each resource.
-These commands allow the user to view varying levels of details about the instances that exist in the database.
+ - **Resource Viewing**: With `list` and `get-one` subcommands available for each resource, users can inspect different detail levels about the resource entities stored in the database.

-The Jobbergate CLI can also be used to sign in to the Jobbergate API and to retrieve the auth token that is used to identify the current user.
-This token can then be used for accessing the Jobbergate API through other means.

-# Usage

-The commands available in `jobbergate-cli` revolve around the three core [resources](../resources/index.md) of the system:

-!!!
-Note

-    The commands shown here are for the most recent version of Jobbergate.
-In order to use the Jobbergate CLI in "legacy" mode, you need to set the `JOBBERGATE_COMPATIBILITY_MODE` environment variable to 1.
-Then, check the usage using the `--help` for details about the subcommands.

-## Checking Usage

-The usage of the `jobbergate-cli` can be checked at any time using the `--help` flag.
-In addition to usage information for the top-level command, `jobbergate-cli` also provides `--help` usage for each subcommand.

-To see the top-level usage, run the following command:
+To ensure secure access, the Jobbergate CLI offers a sign-in mechanism to the Jobbergate API.
+Once authenticated, users may use all the resources in Jobbergate that their account has been granted access to.

+## Discovering Command details

+You can start learning about the commands and usage of the Jobbergate CLI by starting with this command:

 ```shell